EEPROM: Early attempts

 In the early 1970s, some studies, inventions, and development for electrically re-programmable non-volatile memories were performed by various companies and organizations.

 In 1971, early research was presented at the 3rd Conference on Solid State Devices, Tokyo in Japan by Yasuo Tarui, Yutaka Hayashi, and Kiyoko Nagai at Electrotechnical Laboratory; a Japanese national research institute.

 They fabricated an electrically re-programmable non-volatile memory in 1972, and continued this study for more than 10 years.
 However this early memory depended on capacitors to work, which modern EEPROM lacks.

-In 1972 IBM patented an electrically re-programmable non-volatile memory invention.
+In 1972, IBM patented an electrically re-programmable non-volatile memory invention.
 Later that year, an avalanche injection type MOS was patented by Fujio Masuoka, the inventor of flash memory, at Toshiba and IBM patented another later that year.

-In 1974, NEC patented a electrically erasable carrier injection device.
+In 1974, NEC patented an electrically erasable carrier injection device.
 The next year, NEC applied for the trademark "EEPROM®" with the Japan Patent Office.
 The trademark was granted in 1978.

 The theoretical basis of these devices is avalanche hot-carrier injection.
 In general, programmable memories, including EPROM, of early 1970s had reliability and endurance problems such as the data retention periods and the number of erase/write cycles.